 14U: Mon, Tues Wed and Thurs 6:00 to dusk MTHS Field J

 League Games will be Thursdays starting at end of March.
 There are multiple out of league games to be scheduled.

 12U: We do have several tournaments throughout the season and there are different criteria depending on the tournament.
-The Hopewell Invitational for example is a select team tournament and about 20 players are selected.
+The Irish Skirmish for example is a select team tournament and about 20 players are selected.
 Players not selected for these tournaments will still have practice at Weaver and will also have an additional game scheduled.
-All players will participate in the annual Clash for the Cup that we host at Manheim Township but we will have an "A" division team and a "B" division team.
+All players will participate in the annual Clash for the Cup on May 15th that we host at Manheim Township.
 Players will have ample opportunity in practices and games to display their abilities and improvement in order to provide themselves with the best opportunity to play in the select tournaments.

 14U: We typically have 3 tournaments and several play days scheduled for the 7/8 team.
 At least one Tournament will be for select players only the others will have an A and B Division.
-We will participate in the annual Clash for the Cup with an "A" division team and a "B" division team.
+We will participate in the annual Clash for the Cup on May 16th.
 Players will have ample opportunity in practices and games to display their abilities and improvement in order to provide themselves with the best opportunity to play in the select tournament(s).

 Running a large club such at the MTBYLA requires a great deal of time and effort.
 We are always looking for volunteers to assist with events.
 Please reach out to the team manager if you are available and willing to assist.

 Both parenting and coaching are extremely difficult vocations.
 By establishing an understanding of each position, we are better able to accept the actions of the other and provide greater benefit to children.
 As parents, when your children become involved in our program, you have a right to understand what expectations are placed on your child.
 This begins with clear communication from the coach of your child's program.

 Communication you should expect from your child's coach: